Once again, Congress unable to act during national trauma

 This gridlock has been exacerbated by Trump’s reputation on Capitol Hill as an unreliable negotiating partner on major issues.
 On policing, he spoke generally about supporting legislation but exerted little political capital when the process hit a roadblock.

-“To do really hard things you always need a president leaning in and engaged,” said Brendan Buck, a top aide to former Republican Speaker Paul Ryan of Wisconsin during Trump’s first two years in office.
+“To do really hard things you always need a president leaning in and engaged,” said Brendan Buck, a top aide to former Speaker Paul Ryan, a Wisconsin Republican, during Trump’s first two years in office.
 “And on the really hard things he has not shown a willingness to get engaged.”

 The police debate also suffered from the realities of the political calendar.
 With the Congressional Black Caucus, progressive activists and the civil rights community all calling the Republican bill too weak to be salvaged, some Democrats saw little incentive to give ground now when they might be able to get more if their party has sweeping successes in the November elections, now just over four months away.